-We have introduced a confidential reporting line accessible to all colleagues (employees, workers, consultants, agency and self-employed contractors), which provides a further route for grievances or whistleblowing complaints to be raised.
+We continue to provide a confidential reporting line accessible to all colleagues (employees, workers, consultants, agency and self-employed contractors), which provides a further route for grievances or whistleblowing complaints to be raised.
 Cases can be anonymous if preferred with the identity/contact details known only by the external provider.

 We continue to carry out right to work checks, under our obligations to prevent illegal working.
-These are being done over a video call, in line with current Government guidance.

-Introduction of the new Respect policy enhances our message around equality, diversity and zero-tolerance of harassment or discrimination.
+The Respect policy enhances our message around equality, diversity and zero-tolerance of harassment or discrimination.